An in-depth look at How and Why Gold (and Silver) have Moved Every December in the Precious Metals Bear Market

 Ironically, the only way to see what’s on the horizon for the Precious Metals is to look into their past.

-Gold and Silver have been in Bear markets since 2011, and although Gold's future is still up in the air for 2016, it has failed, repeatedly, to break its long-term falling trend-line.
+Gold and Silver have been in Bear markets since 2011, and although gold and silver’s movement for the rest of 2016 is technically still up in the air, gold has failed to break its long-term falling trend-line, repeatedly.

-So, this week, I took a look at gold’s 5-year Bear Market chart to see what could be coming in December - 2016.
+This week, I took a look back at gold’s 5-year Bear Market chart to see what could be on the “horizon” this coming December of 2016.

-Note: See close-ups under the 5-year chart with percentage changes for the each year's December dip.
+Note: See close-ups under the 5-year chart with percentage changes for each year's December dip.

 Chart provided courtesy of TradingView.com

-After studying the chart above, I realized that I was only getting half of the results into why Gold has dipped every December for the last 5-years, and to get the other half of the story; I had to look at this Guide's Quarterly Reports.
+After studying the chart above, I realized that I was only getting half of the story as to why Gold has dipped every December for the last 5-years, and to get the other half of the story, I had to look at this Guide's Quarterly Reports.

-But, the articles that are posted under the charts reminded me of some of the reason why the price dropped so dramatically in 2011 for gold, which include:
+But, the articles posted under the charts reveal some of the reasons why the price drop for gold was so dramatic in 2011, which include:

-In 2012, I gave greater reasons for the movement in the prior quarter, however, in my explanation I did give a hint for December 2012's Dip.
+In the 4th quarter of 2012 page (here), concerning the “Gold Price Summary,” I gave greater reasons for the movement in the prior quarter; however, in my explanation, I gave a hint for December 2012's Dip.

 The hint in the description above for what was behind gold's fall was the "Fiscal Cliff."